Last update: May 5th, 2023 at 03:41 pm

 Sleeps up to 4 – 1st arr. – 4★ – Close to The Louvre

 The Novotel Les Halles is a solid choice for a family hotel in Paris.
 It is conveniently located just a 10 minute walk from both the Louvre and the Tuileries Garden (carousels, trampoline park etc.).
-It also has a major Metro and RER station next door (Châtelet – Les Halles), making it easy for you to get around the city as well as to Paris Disney (via RER -A).
+It also has a major Metro and RER station next door (Châtelet – Les Halles).

-Hotel features include air conditioned rooms with free WiFi, a fitness center, a restaurant with garden patio and a cocktail bar (with a kids playroom nearby).
+Hotel features at the Novotel include air conditioned rooms with free WiFi, a fitness center, an on-site restaurant with garden patio and a cocktail bar (with a kids playroom nearby).
 Breakfast is included for up to 2 kids under 16 years.
-As an added bonus for those looking for family hotels in Paris, there is a Lego store just a 5 minute walk away.
+As an added bonus, there is a Lego store just a 5 minute walk away.

 Family friendly room options at this Novotel include a double queen room, and a queen plus sofa bed room (both sleeping up to 4).